adrivanrex/Flicker-Photo-Gallery/README.md

 Flicker Photo search

+## Flicker-Photo-Search
+- A full-stack application to search Flicker photos by search term.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application:
 * MongoDB - Go through [MongoDB Official Website](http://mongodb.org/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.